ekuiter/torte/README.md

 [kmax-vm](https://github.com/ekuiter/kmax-vm) > [feature-model-repository-pipeline](https://github.com/ekuiter/feature-model-repository-pipeline) > [tseitin-or-not-tseitin](https://github.com/ekuiter/tseitin-or-not-tseitin) > [torte](https://github.com/ekuiter/torte)

-- [kmax-vm](https://github.com/ekuiter/kmax-vm) was intended to provide an easy-to-use environment for running kmax in a virtual machine using Vagrant/VirtualBox.
+- [kmax-vm](https://github.com/ekuiter/kmax-vm) was intended to provide an easy-to-use environment for integrating kmax with [PCLocator](https://github.com/ekuiter/PCLocator) in a virtual machine using Vagrant/VirtualBox.
   It is now obsolete due to our Docker integration of kmax.
 - [feature-model-repository-pipeline](https://github.com/ekuiter/feature-model-repository-pipeline) extended [kmax-vm](https://github.com/ekuiter/kmax-vm) and could be used to extract feature models from Kconfig-based software systems with kconfigreader and kmax.
   The results were stored in the [feature-model-repository](https://github.com/ekuiter/feature-model-repository).